MorseMicro/mm-iot-zephyr/README.md

 Host device power management hooks are not implemented in the Morse Micro Wi-Fi driver for Zephyr.
 ## Incomplete Information in Status
 The `band` information in the Zephyr Wi-Fi shell will show as `UNKNOWN` for Morse Micro HaLow interfaces.
+## Build Warnings
+The twister tests require the `-W` flag to be passed in as there are warnings in our builds.

 ## FAQ
 ## How do I improve performance?